Qian-Lily/DBADV/README.md

 # DBADV

-Source code and datasets for paper "Density-Based Clustering for Adaptive Density Variation".
+This repository contains the source code for the paper **"Density-Based Clustering for Adaptive Density Variation"**, which has been published at ICDM 2021.

 ## Requirements